60 Second Lemon Law Assessment™

 In any legal claim, the person bringing the lawsuit has the “burden of proof.”
 This means it’s up to you to provide evidence that your vehicle is a lemon according to your state’s laws.
 It’s not enough to simply state that your car has problems.
 You must prove that the defect is substantial, that you gave the manufacturer a reasonable number of attempts to fix it, and that they failed to do so.
 This requires meticulous documentation, including every repair order, email, and phone call.
 Failing to meet this burden of proof is one of the most common reasons a case might not succeed, which is why organizing your evidence is a critical first step.

 The legal system doesn’t always move quickly.
-A car lawsuit involves several stages, from the pre-suit stage to filing the initial complaint and exchanging evidence (a process called “discovery”) to settlement negotiations and, if necessary, a trial.
+If filed in court, a car lawsuit involves several stages, from the pre-suit stage to filing the initial complaint and exchanging evidence (a process called “discovery”) to settlement negotiations and, if necessary, a trial.
 Manufacturers sometimes use delays as a tactic, hoping to frustrate you into dropping your case or accepting a low settlement offer.
 Patience is key.
 It’s important to understand that the process can take months, and a judge may need time to review complex laws and evidence before making a decision.
 Having a legal team to manage the deadlines and keep your case moving forward ensures you won’t be worn down by these tactics.

 When you’re dealing with a defective car, time is not on your side.
 There are strict deadlines for taking legal action against a manufacturer, and missing them could mean losing your right to compensation entirely.
 These time limits depend on your location, the type of legal claim you’re making, and the details of your vehicle’s warranty.